OxideDevelopment/Noeron/README.md

 # Noeron

 Noeron is a game where you must defeat oncoming waves of monsters.
-Zombies, Goos (More will be added later:exclamation:)
+Zombies, Goos, and Ghosts!
+(More will be added later:exclamation:)
 You can modify the terrain how ever you want, build a fortress, or a dungeon, you name it! ..Just don't die.

 ## Building Noeron